Kiritiaajd/kiritiaajd/README.md

 🔗 **[LinkedIn](https://www.linkedin.com/in/kiriti-aajad-7894101aa/)** | **[GitHub](https://github.com/Kiritiaajd)** | **[X (formerly Twitter)](https://x.com/kiriti_aajad)**

 ## 💡 **About Me**
 I am a **Machine Learning Engineer** with a strong foundation in AI, deep learning, and data science.
 My expertise lies in solving real-world challenges using cutting-edge machine-learning techniques, image-processing methodologies, and data-driven decision-making.
-I have hands-on experience working on impactful projects across various domains, including **healthcare** and **e-commerce**, and I continuously strive to explore innovative AI solutions.
+I have hands-on experience working on impactful projects across various domains, including **healthcare**, **e-commerce**, and **financial engineering**.
+I continuously strive to explore innovative AI solutions.

+- **Current Focus**:
+   - Currently learning **Machine Learning in Financial Engineering**, focusing on leveraging machine learning algorithms for financial modeling, risk analysis, and algorithmic trading.
+I am working on improving my understanding of **financial markets** and **quantitative analysis** using AI techniques.

 - **Current Projects**:
    - Developing machine learning models to analyze **purchasing power capabilities of customers**, utilizing **predictive analytics** to understand consumer behavior, optimize pricing strategies, and drive business decisions.
    - Contributing to **Kaggle competitions** to hone my skills in model development, data preprocessing, and feature engineering, while learning from the global data science community.
    - Working on AI models for **brain stroke detection** using **Convolutional Neural Networks (CNNs)**, leveraging medical imaging to improve healthcare outcomes.

+- **Previous Achievements**:
+   - **Gold Medalist** in the 7th standard **International Mathematical Olympiad (IMO)**.
+   - Successfully led a major research project involving **Brain Stroke Image Classification**, which applied machine learning algorithms to detect strokes in CT scan images.
+   - Developed an **ML-based Customer Purchasing Capabilities Prediction** model that has been used to optimize pricing strategies and marketing for businesses.
+   - Contributed significantly to a **KYC Documentation Validation System**, achieving 90% accuracy in real-time data processing for the banking sector.
+   - Played a key role in creating a **customer segmentation model** for over 500,000 banking clients, driving business decisions with machine learning models like **K-means** and **DBSCAN**.

 - **Passion Areas**:
    - Collaborating on **machine learning**, **deep learning**, and **AI research** projects that solve real-world problems, with a strong focus on **image classification**, **natural language processing**, and **time-series analysis**.
    - Leveraging **data science** techniques to gain actionable insights, optimize algorithms, and contribute to **AI ethics** in the development of responsible AI technologies.